The Phenomenon of Policy Churn: Potential Causes

-Catch is a toy environment where the total number of states is small enough to be amenable to ground-truth dynamic programming approaches using the explicit matrix of transition probabilities, while providing an observation space that requires non-linear FA.
+\textsc{Catch} is a toy environment where the total number of states is small enough to be amenable to ground-truth dynamic programming approaches using the explicit matrix of transition probabilities, while providing an observation space that requires non-linear FA to represent the optimal value function.
 We construct a spectrum of settings that all learn the optimal policy after some $P$ iterations.
-For each we measure cumulative policy change $\W_{0:P}$ and average change after convergence $\W^{+}$.
+For each we measure cumulative policy change $\W_{0:P}$ and average change after convergence $\W^{+}$ (Eq.~\ref{eq:conv-churn}).
 Main results are shown in Figure~\ref{fig:catch-case-study}.
 Sitting at one end of the spectrum, exact value iteration converges after $P=10$ steps with $\W_{0:P}= 0.09$ (because the initial policy is random, and the optimal policy has ties in most states).
 The next simplest setting is tabular Q-learning with incremental updates (here and elsewhere, hyperparameters like the learning rate are tuned for fast convergence to optimal performance, see Appendix~\ref{app:catch} for details).
-The next steps add in non-linear FA (shallow, then deep).
+The next steps add in non-linear FA (shallow with $1$ hidden layers, then deep, with $3$).
 At the other end of the spectrum is an approximation to DQN which includes experience replay, mini-batches, a deep neural network, and an advanced optimiser (RMSProp \cite{rmsprop}).
 Figure~\ref{fig:catch-case-study} also shows intermediate variations such as supervised regression to $q^*$, and different optimisers (e.g., Adam~\cite{adam}); additional results in Appendix~\ref{app:more-catch}.
+Overall, the experiments in this section show that, among the factors we considered, the presence of function approximation is by far the aspect that correlates the most with the occurrence of the phenomenon of policy churn.